frankhale/CouplesJournal/README.md

 # Journey (Blazor)

+**NOTE**: Rebranding from Couples Journal to Journey is underway and is not
+          complete

 A simple journaling app for couples to share their messages of love.
 This is my first Raspberry Pi project in that this app will be served from a Raspberry Pi for my wife and I to share endearing messages between each other.